centreon/centreon-documentation/fr/releases/centreon-core.md

 Host/service status field 'Last Notification' was filled when state was HARD even if no notification is configured nor sent.

-#### Bug fixes

 ### 20.04.7

+*12 octobre 2020*

-#### Bug fixes
+#### Correctifs

-- Recovery notification with multiple users and different notification filters
+*Recovery notifications*

+Users were receiving recovery notifications even though they weren't notified for a problem.
+This is now fixed.

 ### 20.04.6

+*3 septembre 2020*

-#### Bug fixes
+#### Correctifs

-- Macros HOSTPROBLEMID, LASTHOSTPROBLEMID, SERVICEPROBLEMID and LASTSERVICEPROBLEMID were buggy
+*PROBLEMID macros*

+It was buggy on hosts and on services (ie HOSTPROBLEMID, LASTHOSTPROBLEMID, SERVICEPROBLEMID and LASTSERVICEPROBLEMID).
+This new version fixes this point.

 ### 20.04.5

+*18 août 2020*

-#### Bug fixes
+#### Correctifs

-- Unicode check was buggy
+*Unicode check was buggy*

+The code that validates the UTF-8 strings was buggy and could keep as is some characters that were not UTF-8.
+It is fixed and moved to the cbmod module.

 ### 20.04.4

+*6 juillet 2020*

-#### Bug fixes
+#### Correctifs

-- Segfault when using on-demand macros
+*On-demand macros on services do not work*

+On-demand on service did not work, and most of the time crashed.
+This is fixed with this new version.

 ### 20.04.3

+*23 juin 2020*

-#### Bug fixes
+#### Correctifs

+*Windows checks can be CP1252 encoded*

-- Add a control each time a check is done to verify its output is in UTF-8 format.
-If it is not the case, it is converted.
+To write into the database such strings is impossible unless we convert the string to utf-8.
+This is what is done in this new Engine version.
+Each time a check is done, we verify its output is in UTF-8 format, if it is not the case, it is converted.
 Supported input encodings are ISO-8859-15, CP-1252 and UTF-8.

 ### 20.04.2

+*16 juin 2020*

-#### Bug fixes
+#### Correctifs

-- Services not set to enabled 0 when linked host deleted or disabled
+*If a host is disabled, it should also be the case for its services*

+If a host with several services is disabled, its services are removed from the monitoring.
+But a query in centreon_storage shows that those services are still there.
+With this new version, it is fixed.

 ### 20.04.1

+*12 mai 2020*

-#### Bug fixes
+#### Correctifs

-- Fix won't start if log level is set to "Log everything" (debug_level=-1)
+*debug_lvl=-1*

+Engine was stuck when we put -1 as debug_lvl in centengine.cfg.

 ### 20.04.0

+*22 avril 2020*

-#### Bug fixes
+#### Correctifs

-- Fix macros replacement
-- Fix perfdata truncated when retention read
+*Perfdata truncated when read from retention*

+Values containing a ';' character were truncated when read from the retention file.
+This new release fixes this issue.

+*Notifications between two fixed contiguous downtimes*

+It was possible to have notifications sent between the two downtimes even if the space duration is 0.

+*Macros replacements*

+Host macros and several global macros containing numbers were badly replaced.

-#### Enhancements
+#### Améliorations

-- Add Anomaly Detection support
-- [gRPC] Add gRPC interface
-- [gRPC] Add statistics
-- [Config] Add POLLERID & POLLERNAME macro
+*Support for POLLERNAME macro*

+You can now use $POLLERNAME$ macro to retrieve the name of your poller in a check_command.
+It will use the poller_name field of your config.

+*Support for POLLERID macro*

+You can now use $POLLERID$ macro to retrieve the name of your poller in a check_command.
+It will use the poller_id field of your config.

-## Centreon Broker release notes
+## Centreon Broker

 ### 20.04.12

+*20 janvier 2021*

-#### Bugfixes
+#### Correctifs

 *Conflict manager and comments*